Soldier of Orange: Plot

-Set during World War II, the film is about students in Leiden, the Netherlands: Erik Lanshof, Guus LeJeune, Jan Weinberg, and Alex.
-Robby Froost is Erik's friend; Esther is Robby's girlfriend.
-Some collaborate; others join the Dutch resistance.
+During World War II, a group of students in Leiden, the Netherlands—Erik Lanshof, Guus LeJeune, Jan Weinberg, Alex, Erik's friend Robby Froost and his girlfriend Esther—collaborate, while others join the Dutch resistance.

-It begins with a flashforward: a newsreel from the immediate postwar period of Queen Wilhelmina returning to the Netherlands.
-The film then moves to the late 1930s in Leiden, where freshmen undergo the initiation rites of their fraternity.
-Erik is picked out by Guus, the chair, who drops a bowl of soup on his head, injuring him.
+A newsreel plays from the immediate postwar period of Queen Wilhelmina returning to the Netherlands.
+In 1938 Leiden, freshmen undergo the initiation rites of their fraternity.
+Erik is singled out by Guus, the chair, who drops a bowl of soup on his head, injuring him.
 Guus apologises and offers a room in his student house.
 There, the students (Erik, Guus, Jacques, Jan, and Alex) drink to their friendship.

 In September 1939, an English radio broadcast interrupts their tennis, announcing the declaration of war against Germany.
 Initially, they are unalarmed, believing the Netherlands will remain neutral as in World War I. Jan, a Jew, and Alex, who is half German, join the Dutch Army.
 In May 1940, Germany invades.
 Erik and Guus try to join up, but are fobbed off.
 Soon, the Netherlands capitulates after the Rotterdam Blitz.

 Robby is in contact with the Dutch government-in-exile via a radio transmitter in his garden and offers Erik a flight to London.
 Jan, a boxing champion, assaults two fascists harassing a Jewish hawker, so Erik offers his seat to Jan.
 However, the Germans intercept the pick up: Jan is captured but Erik escapes.

 Erik sees Alex marching in a departing military parade of the Waffen-SS.
 Later, Erik is also captured.
 Jan tells him, based on his interrogator's comment, that a Van der Zanden in London betrayed them.
 Jan, who resists interrogation, is executed on the Waalsdorpervlakte dunes.
 Robby's radio is discovered, and he is forced to work for the Gestapo by their threat of deporting Esther, a Jew, to a labour camp.